alondraorn/DH-150-Assignments/assignment08/README.md

 ## Peer Feedback

-After reflecting on the suggestions and opinions of my peers and the professor, I made a couple of changes to my original prototype design/graphic interface:
+After reflecting on the suggestions and opinions of my peers and the professor, I made a couple of changes to my initial prototype design/graphic interface:

 1) Color